-Where teachers use the same material with the whole class, they can encourage students to do different tasks depending on their abilities.
-A reading text can have questions at three different levels , for example the teacher tells the students to see how far they can get the better ones.
-They may quickly finish the first two and have to work hard on the third .
+Where teachers use the same material with the whole class, they can encourage students to do different tasks depending on their abilities. a reading text can have questions at three different levels, for example the teacher tells the students to see how far they can get the better ones will quickly finish the first two and have to work hard on the third.

-In language study exercises, the teacher can ask for simple repetition from some students, but ask other to use the new language material in more complex sentences.
+In language study exercises, the teacher can ask for simple repetition from some students, but ask other to use the new language material in sentences that are more complex.
 Finochiaro (1964: 132) states that imitation is a "technique to repeat a spoken material by an entire class or by a group speaking together".
-If the teacher is getting students to give answers or opinions, they can make it clear that one word will do for some students where as longer and more complex contributions that are expected from others.
+If the teacher is getting students to give answers or opinions, they can make it clear that one word will do for some students where as longer and contributions that are more complex are expected from others.